JulianOzelRose/TRR-SaveMaster/README.md

 "Show hidden files, folders, or drives" in Windows Explorer.
 Once you have selected your savegame path, your savegames should populate in the editor.
 The editor will remember your savegame path, so there is no need to re-enter it every time.

+By default, this savegame editor assumes PC format of savegames.
+To change the savegame platform, click "Settings", then "Platform", then select your savegame platform.
+Current supported platforms are PC, PS4, and Nintendo Switch.
 Once the savegames are populated in the editor, you can select them using the combo box labeled "Savegame" in the top-right corner.
-The editor will automatically refresh savegame data when switching tabs or selecting savegames.
+The editor will automatically refresh savegame data when switching tabs or clicking the savegame combo box.
 If another savegame is added and not displaying, you can click "Refresh" to re-populate the savegames.
 Once you are done making changes, click "Save" to apply them.
 Because the game caches savegames into memory, you must restart your game in order for the changes to take effect.

 This savegame editor has an auto backup feature, which will automatically create backups of your savegame file before writing.
 It is enabled by default.
 You can toggle this feature on or off by clicking "File", then checking "Backup before saving".
 The backup will be saved in the same directory as your savegame file, with a `.bak` extension.
 It is highly recommended that you